fabberr/aoc2024/README.md

 The script accepts two commands:
 - `new <solution>`: Adds a new solution by creating an empty input file and the source file implementing `solution.hpp`.
 Two new Make targets will be added. one for building the solution and the other for running it.
-- `run <solution> [args]`: Runs the specified solution with the specified command line arguments.
+- `run <solution> [args]`: Runs a solution with the specified command line arguments.
 If the executable is not found, the solution will be built.

 Example usage: